 Weight: 335g | Capacity: 3l | Rating: 8/10

-Read review of EVOC Hip Pack Race
+Read our full review of the EVOC Hip Pack Race

 Aneela McKenna and Julia Hobson hip packs